-In November 1940, Philip was at St John's Oxford and his course was interrupted by military service.
+In November 1940, Philip was at St John's College, Oxford and his course was shortened by the war.
 Following the Coventry blitz [Sydney had the foresight to order 1000 card board coffins the year before] the Larkins had decamped to 33 Cherry Orchard, the family home of an aunt and uncle.
 Sydney continued to work in Coventry, whist Eva remained in Lichfield.
 The house being too small for all the Larkins, Philip was boarded out to another Cherry Orchard residence [unknown].
 Philip disliked his relatives - `no one got on'.
 He wrote to his school friend, James Sutton, of his discomfort - he had finished all his books and had f*** all to do; but at least he had a room to himself where he could belch and fart - and booze in the George.
 Here he wrote three poems; "Christmas 1940", "Ghosts" and "Out in the lane I pause" [describing his walk into town one night] - a good output as it was usually about 2.5 poems per year!
 Peter suggested that he might have referred to the Gazebo and the White Lady at the Swan in these poems.
-In 1943 Larkin obtained a First Class Honours degree and Wellington and Leicester University provided his first library posts - then the `happiest five years' at Queen's, Belfast.
-From 1955, until his death in 1985 he was Chief Librarian at the Bry-mor Jones Library at Hull University.
+In 1943 Larkin obtained a First Class Honours degree from Oxford.
+Wellington and Leicester Universities provided his first library posts - then the `happiest five years' at Queen's, Belfast.
+From 1955, until his death in 1985 he was Chief Librarian at the Brynmor Jones Library at Hull University.
 Here he supervised the construction of the seven storey extension - the envy of many universities.
-He had published in 1945 a collection of poems; "The North Ship" and two novels "Jill" and "A Girl in Winter" and followed these with "The Less Deceived" in 1956, "The Whitsun Weddings" in 1964 and in 1974 "High Windows".
-Despite this he rejected the position of Poet Laureate following John Betjeman's death (in 1984).
+He had published in 1945 a collection of poems, "The North Ship", and two novels "Jill" and "A Girl in Winter" and followed these with "The Less Deceived" in 1956, "The Whitsun Weddings" in 1964 and in 1974 "High Windows".
+Despite this he rejected the position of Poet Laureate following John Betjeman's death [in 1984].

 In 2001, Don Lee of the Philip Larkin Society contacted Peter to arrange a visit for members - `Lichfield's Larkins'.
 Visitors included James Booth, Professor Chappell, a former mistress and Nick Larkin, a second cousin, once removed - they visited 33 Cherry Orchard, the Churchyard and Market Square where Larkin used the former loos!
 Finally to the Museum Grounds where Peter recited "Milk Floats" before Captain Smith's statue.